puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 If you are using an external PostgreSQL instance that is not managed by PE, please note the following:

 1. You will need to create databases for RBAC, activity service, and the node classifier before upgrading.
+Instructions on creating these databases are documented in the web-based installation instructions for both [monolithic](./install_pe_mono.html) and [split](./install_pe_split.html) installs.
 2. You will need to have the [citext extension](http://www.postgresql.org/docs/9.2/static/citext.html) enabled on the RBAC database.

 ### Before Upgrading, Correct Invalid Entries in `autosign.conf`